 Colleges hold a number of open days throughout the year that you can attend and will have the opportunity to speak to course tutors.
 Take a look on our calendar of events or visit the college website directly.Permalink

-All young people are now required to continue in education or training until their 18th birthday or until a level 3 qualification is achieved (whichever comes first).
+If you are under 18 you are now required to continue in education or training until your 18th birthday, or until a level 3 qualification (equiavlent to an A level) is achieved – whichever comes first.

-To help you to decide the right pathway, you need to consider the following;
+To help you to decide the right choice for you, think about: